travis-ci/docs-travis-ci-com/user/getting-started.md

 permalink: /user/getting-started/
 ---

 The very short guide to using Travis CI with your GitHub hosted code repository.
-Totally new to continuous integreation and Travis CI?
-Start with [Travis CI for Complete Beginners](/user/for-beginners) instead.
+If you're new to continuous integration or would like some more information on what Travis CI does, start with [Travis CI for Complete Beginners](/user/for-beginners) instead.

 ### To get started with Travis CI: